codewith-luke/the-vault/System Design/8 - Load Balancers.md

 ### Hot Spot

 When distributing a workload across a set of servers, that workload might be spread unevenly.
-This can happen if your sharding key or your hashing function are suboptimal, or if your workload is naturally skewed: some servers will receive a lot more traffic than others, thus creating a "hot spot".
+This can happen if your sharding key or your hashing function are sub-optimal, or if your workload is naturally skewed: some servers will receive a lot more traffic than others, thus creating a "hot spot".

 ### Nginx

-Pronounced "engine X"—not "N jinx", Nginx is a very popular webserver that's often used as a reverse proxy and load balancer.
+Pronounced "engine X"—not "N jinx", Nginx is a very popular web server that's often used as a reverse proxy and load balancer.

 Learn more: [https://www.nginx.com/](https://www.nginx.com/)